jpbecotte/bridge-agreements/syntax.md

 - The (x) means «exactly one unspecified card».
 Ex: `AKxxx` means Ace followed by King followed by exactly three other cards.
 - The star (\*) means, zero or more cards.
 Ex `AK*` means Ace followed by King followed by any number of cards.
 - bolds leads.
 Ex: `K[J]Txx`
+- Name the files in lowcase.
+Fill spaces with dashes and extension of file should be .md .